AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Speed not indicated: 3

-Fines will be increased if you have more than one speeding violation in the past 18 months, and your license will be revoked for three convictions in the same time period.
-Note that the penalties vary in school speed zones and restricted highways, and you may have to pay a state surcharge in addition to your fine.3 If you receive six points on your driver record for violations committed during an 18-month period or are convicted of certain traffic offenses, like an alcohol or drug-related driving offense, you will also have to pay a Driver Responsibility Assessment (DRA).
-The DRA is a fee you must pay to the DMV over a three-year period.
 If you receive six points on your record during an 18-month period, the annual assessment is $100, and the total assessment for three years is $300.
-If you receive more than six points on your driver record during a period of 18 months, the annual assessment is $25 for each additional point.
+If you receive more than six points on your driver record over 18 months, the annual assessment is $25 for each additional point.
 If you are convicted of an alcohol or drug-related driving offense, the annual assessment is $250, and the total assessment for three years is $750.

-You can pay your DRA the following ways:4
+You can pay your DRA the following ways:5

 NEW NYC TRAFFIC LAW:

-In June 2024, the NYC Department of Transportation (NYC DOT) enacted Sammy’s Law, granting NYC the authority to lower speed limits to 20 mph on individual streets and down to 10 mph on streets undergoing safety-related redesigns.
-Starting in September 2024, following a 60-day public comment period, NYC DOT will begin reducing speed limits in 250 locations by the end of 2025, prioritizing high-need areas such as school zones.6
+In 2024, the New York City Department of Transportation (NYC DOT) enacted Sammy’s Law, granting the city the authority to lower speed limits to 20 mph on individual streets and down to 10 mph on streets undergoing safety-related redesigns.
+Since the end of 2025, NYC DOT has reduced speed limits in 250 locations, prioritizing high-need areas such as school zones.6

 What to Do After Receiving a Speeding Ticket

 If you get a speeding ticket, you’ll most likely want to plead guilty and pay for it.
-However, that process will look different depending on where you were speeding: in any of New York City’s five boroughs or outside of NYC.
+However, that process looks different depending on where you were speeding: in any of New York City’s five boroughs or outside of NYC.

 Tickets in New York City

-You can pay NYC tickets online through the Department of Motor Vehicles (DMV) Traffic Violations Bureau (TVB), accessible at https://transact2.dmv.ny.gov/pleadnpay/
+In New York City, you can pay tickets online through the Department of Motor Vehicles (DMV) Traffic Violations Bureau (TVB), accessible at https://transact2.dmv.ny.gov/pleadnpay/

 The TVB, however, does not handle the following: